 The City Property Association was founded in 1904 and was known as the Associated Owners of City Property until 1991.
-The First President was Henry Hucks Gibbs, 1st Lord Aldenham (1819-1907).
+The First President was Henry Hucks Gibbs, 1st Baron of Aldenham (1819-1907).
 Prior to his Presidency of the Association he was MP for the City of London and Governor of the Bank of England.
-The Vice President of the Association during its founding was Lord Avebury (1834 -1913), he had served as an MP and was the first President of the Institute of Bankers, but his lasting legacy is the introduction of bank holidays.
+The Vice President of the Association during its founding was Baron Avebury (1834 -1913), he had served as an MP and was the first President of the Institute of Bankers, but his lasting legacy is the introduction of bank holidays.

 The First Chairman was Sir George Woodman (1847 -1915).
 While serving as Chairman Sir George was also the Sheriff of the City of London, his position was similar to that of the current Executive Director as he dealt with the day to day running of the Association.
 The position of Chairman lapsed and the President is now the only senior office bearer.